 ‘Grandpa!
 What are you doing outside?’
 The little girl walked out in search of her old friend.

-‘I am waiting for the rain child.’
+‘I am waiting for the rain my dear.’
 He looked down at her, smiling with affection.

 ‘Why are you waiting for the rain Grandpa?’
 She was one curious child.

-‘Because that is what old men do.
-They look at the night skies and wait for the rains.’
+‘Because this is what old men do.
+We look at the night skies and wait for the rains.’

 ‘But it was raining.
 It has just stopped.’
 The girl motioned at the wet grass.